Charcoal (film): Release

 The film premiered in the Platform Prize program at the 2022 Toronto International Film Festival on September 11, 2022.
-It has also been announced as part of the Latin Horizons program at the 70th San Sebastián International Film Festival.
+It also screened as part of the Latin Horizons program at the 70th San Sebastián International Film Festival.

+Reception

+Charcoal has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 17 reviews, and an average rating of 7.6/10.